suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - Name 3 ways to decrease page load (perceived or actual load time).
 - Material vs Flat design
 - What is A/B testing?
+- How do you test your design?
+- How do you create a color scheme?
+- What is the best UX you have ever seen?

 Back End (C#)
+- What is .NET Core vs .NET Framework?
 - What is static typing?
 - Explain `var` to me
+- What is LINQ?
-- What is .NET Core vs .NET Framework?
+- What is a ternary? what is short circuiting?
 - What is Dependency Injection?
 Why should use it?
-- Tell me about your experience with testing?
+- Explain async/await
+- Have you ever used Generics?
 - What are Interfaces? and abstract classes?
-- Have you ever used Generics?
 - What are Extension methods?
-- What is LINQ?
-- Explain async/await
 - What are delegates?
 Funcs?
 Actions?
 - Describe boxing and unboxing.
 Provide an example.

 Database
+- Explain Foreign Keys
 - What are Joins?
-- Explain Foreign Keys
+- What is a transactional query and when would I use it?
 - Compare and contrast Relational and NoSQL  and give use cases for both
 - Ever used noSQL database?
 - Any sharding experience?
-- What is a transactional query and when would I use it?

 DevOps
-- Talk to me about Horizontal vs Vertical Scaling solutions
-- What is Blue-green deployment?
 - What exposure have you had with PaaS (Azure, AWS, Google Apps)?
-- Have you ever used a CI server?
 - What is docker?
 - What is kubernetes?
+- Have you ever used a CI server?
+- Talk to me about Horizontal vs Vertical Scaling solutions
+- What is Blue-green deployment?